amorychambers/ci-ms3-backend/README.md

 ### Developer Goals

 - Create a site that allows users to easily and intuitively interact with a database
-- Design the site to make valuable and enjoyable use of the data collected from users
+- Design the site to make valuable and enjoyable use of the data provided by users
 - The site is accessible to a wide range of users, with a clear and easy-to-navigate structure for all information
 - Customise the experience to appeal to the target demographic and to foster a sense of community